doncandela/mgah/mgah.md

 Although there may be some information useful for the following topics, this document **does not cover:**

-- Other than brief mentions, the use of OpenMP and/or the Python Mutiproccessing package for parallelization on the cores of a single computer.
+- Other than brief mentions, the use of OpenMP (a multithreading package not to be confused with OpenMPI) and/or the Python Mutiproccessing package for parallelization on the cores of a single computer.

-- Operating systems other than Linux (Windows, MacOS...)
+- Operating systems other than Linux (Windows, MacOS...).

 - Computer languages other than Python.

 - Direct, low-level programming of GPUs in CUDA  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which is covered).

-- "Higher level" packages for using computer clusters such as Spark, Dask, Charm4Py/Charm++...)
+- "Higher level" packages for using computer clusters such as Spark, Dask, Charm4Py/Charm++...).

-- Cloud computing (Amazon Web Services, Microsoft Azure...)
+- Cloud computing (Amazon Web Services, Microsoft Azure...).

-- The Kubernetes scheduling/management software typically used rather than Slurm in commercial settings.

 - The Docker container system, other than as a source for building Apptainer containers.

+- The Kubernetes scheduling/management software typically used rather than Slurm in commercial settings, particularly with Docker.

 ## Part 1: foo<a id="part1"></a>